Public-page scan first

 Recommendations begin with visible page signals.

 This is a fictional SaaS example.
-It shows the shape of a Serphiq report without using customer names, revenue claims, or promised results.
+It shows how Serphiq turns scanned signals and available search-result patterns into an action plan without using customer names, revenue claims, or promised results.

 How to read this sample